klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 }
 ```

 However, it is possible to exploit this function chaining POP gadgets.
-To generate a valid payload, in this case, we can use `ysoserial.net`:
+To generate a valid payload, in this case, it is possible to use `ysoserial.net`:

 ```bash
 $ ysoserial-net -g ObjectDataProvider -f XmlSerializer -c "calc" -o raw